Last updated on 19-Jul-2019

-Our first stop was Sesimbra, a very well-known town (amongst the Portuguese, not so much to foreigners) for summer vacationers and day-visitors, famous for its beaches, fish and seafood restaurants, and animated nightlife.
+Let’s start with Sesimbra, a very well-known town (amongst the Portuguese, not so much to foreigners) for summer vacationers and day-visitors, famous for its beaches, fish and seafood restaurants, and animated nightlife.
 It is located right at the foot of the Arrabida Nature Park, by its western edge.
 A busy road runs along the boardwalk of the lovely Praia do Ouro (Gold Beach) and the Praia da California (California Beach).
 The area is full of restaurants, bars, shops, and some tourist attractions, such as the ocean-front Fortaleza Santiago.
 The town’s hilly terrain away from the ocean provides some stunning views and reminds visitors that the forest covered scenery of the Arrabida is not far.

 Due to its privileged location and natural harbour, Sesimbra is an important fishing town, known as a great spot for both professional fishing and sport fishing, as well as a popular diving location.
 Besides the relaxed beach vibe and natural beauty, we loved it because it also seemed very authentically Portuguese, a great opportunity to get immersed in the culture, great food, late nights, and good value for the money.
-We spent a bit of time there relaxing and walking around and then headed off.

-The next stop was the city of Setubal, the capital of the District.
+Next, a bit about Setubal, the capital of the District.
 Located on the northern bank of the Sado River estuary, it is a busy port and commercial fishing centre, and its calm bay waters have been historically and strategically valuable since long before the golden era of the Portuguese Discoveries.
 The city is currently at the heart of the country’s sardine industry and the region is also known internationally for the production of Muscatel (Moscato) grapes and wine.
 The mountains of the Arrabida also provide an impressive but peaceful backdrop to the scenery.

 The coastal side of the Arrabida park, where the calm waters are sheltered from the strong waves and currents common in other areas of the country, offers some of the most amazing beaches in Portugal and Europe.
 While Figueirinha is the largest and the most accessible beach, other options like Galapos, the more isolated Galapinhos (best beach in Europe in 2017!), and Creiro / Portinho da Arrabida (with famous highly-rated fish restaurants) require parking near the road and walking down (or hiking down a steep path) to the sand and ocean below.